numpy/numpy/doc/source/user/absolute_beginners.rst

 -----

-If we start with this array:
+If you start with this array:

 ::